open-koi/koi_tools/README.md

    start()
    ```

+   If you are just testing with a local bundler, you can also use `await ktools.generateWallet()` to create a custom key file just for that runtime.
+(TODO: Expand support for 12 word seed phrase).

 5. Check out the test.js file held in this library with examples of how to interact with koi-tools.